What Are the Big 5 Personality Traits?

 Does this suggest that personality is made up of only five traits?
 Not at all.
 Remember, each of the five factors represents a broad spectrum of traits.
 Extroversion, for example, encompasses such qualities as talkativeness, outgoingness, assertiveness, and friendliness.

-Key Takeaway: The big 5 traits represent broad dimensions of personality.
+The Big 5 traits represent broad dimensions of personality.
 Each dimension is a continuum that includes those who are high, low, and in between.

 Openness